Colchester Community Stadium: International football matches

-The Community Stadium has hosted six international football matches; three featuring the England under-21s, two featuring the England under-20s and one England under-19 game.
+The Community Stadium has hosted six international men's football matches; three featuring the England under-21s, two featuring the England under-20s and one England under-19 game.
 The first international game at the stadium saw England under-19s defeat their German counterparts 1–0 in front of a crowd of 9,692 on 18 November 2008 courtesy of a Henri Lansbury goal.
 The next international fixture saw England under-21s qualify for the 2011 UEFA European Under-21 Football Championship as they beat Lithuania 3–0 with two goals from Danny Welbeck and one from Marc Albrighton.
 A crowd of 7,240 watched the game on 7 September 2010.
 The England under-21s returned to Colchester for a 2013 UEFA European Under-21 Championship qualifier on 11 November 2011.
 The Young Lions cruised to a 5–0 victory against Iceland on the night, with goals from Marvin Sordell, Martin Kelly, Craig Dawson and two scored by Gary Gardner.
 The attendance for the game was 10,051.
 England won their fourth match after almost five years away from the Community Stadium on 6 September 2016.
 Full England international Marcus Rashford made his England under-21 debut in the game, scoring a hat-trick as England scored six times against Norway.
 The other scorers were Nathaniel Chalobah, Ruben Loftus-Cheek and Lewis Baker.
 England's opposition scored for the first time at the Community Stadium when Ghayas Zahid scored Norway's consolation with the score at 4–1.